skellis46/finger-pointing-moon/case-for-support.md

 >It is your responsibility to justify the value and appropriateness of the output(s) and outcomes in the Case for Support.

+>You are encouraged to disseminate your research and its outcomes to as wide an audience as possible, and where appropriate to engage in communication, dissemination and exploitation activities throughout the period of the project.
+You should therefore specify the audiences to whom your research could be of interest, and how you propose to engage with those audiences about your research.

 _assessment criteria (from assessment-criteria.md):_

 >• the appropriateness and effectiveness of the proposed dissemination methods